Freight Shipping from Oakland to Fresno

 How much does it cost to ship freight from Oakland to Fresno?

-Full truckload (FTL) rates from Oakland, CA to Fresno, CA currently range from $434-$535 for a standard dry van load over the 202-mile route.
+Full truckload (FTL) rates from Oakland, CA to Fresno, CA currently range $434-$535 (roughly $2.16-$2.68 per mile over 202 miles).
 LTL shipments typically cost $311-$572 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oakland to Fresno?

-Standard FTL transit from Oakland to Fresno is approximately 4 hrs by truck over 202 miles.
+Standard FTL transit from Oakland to Fresno is approximately 4 hrs by truck over 202 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Oakland to Fresno freight?